ptsondev/bak3053058/wp-content/plugins/zopim-live-chat/readme.txt

 = Its just not working for me!
 HELP! =

 Dont worry!!
 We are happy to assist!
 Just come on down to our site at https://www.zendesk.com/chat or leave an email for us at chat@zendesk.com and we will help you with installation.

+= Wordpress Integration for Chat standalone isn't working! =

+The Wordpress integration for Chat standalone will not work with Chat Phase 4, released on 24 October.
+However, it will continue to work for Legacy Zendesk Chat and Chat Phase 3 standalone users, and users can continue to embed the widget code into their Wordpress website.
+The Wordpress integration for Chat standalone will be made available for Chat Phase 4 users in near future.

 == Usage ==